triton-inference-server/client/src/c++/perf_analyzer/docs/inference_load_modes.md

-In periodic concurrency mode, Perf Analyzer will periodically launch a new set of inference requests until the total number of inference requests that has been launched since the start reaches N requests.
+In periodic concurrency mode, Perf Analyzer will periodically launch a new set of inference requests until the total number of inference requests that has been launched since the beginning reaches N requests.

-For example, when using `--periodic-concurrency-range=10:100:20`, Perf Analyzer will start with 10 concurrent requests and for every step, it will launch 20 new inference requests until the total number of requests launched since the beginning reaches 100.
-Additionally, the user can also specify *when* to launch the new requests by specifying `--request-period=<M>`.
-This will set Perf Analyzer to launch new set of requests whenever the *first* request (among the set of new requests) receives M number of responses back from the server.
+For example, when using `--periodic-concurrency-range 10:100:20`, Perf Analyzer will start with 10 concurrent requests and for every step, it will launch 20 new inference requests until the total number of requests launched since the beginning reaches 100.
+Additionally, the user can also specify *when* to launch the new requests by specifying `--request-period M`.
+This will set Perf Analyzer to launch a new set of requests whenever the *last* request (among the set of new requests) receives M number of responses back from the server.

-The user can also specify custom parameters to the model using `--request-parameter=<name:value:type>` option.
+The user can also specify custom parameters to the model using `--request-parameter <name:value:type>` option.
 For instance, passing `--request-parameter max_tokens:256:uint` will add

 ```bash
 perf_analyzer -m <model_name> -i grpc --async --streaming \